papermerge/documentation/src/roadmap.rst

 Roadmap
 =========

-Currently version 2.1 is in beta phase i.e. no more features will be added to 2.1 - only bug fixes.
+Currently version 2.1 is in beta phase i.e. no more features only bug fixes.

 All beta phase releases are tagged as 2.1.0b1, 2.1.0b2, 2.1.0b3 etc.

-Important features planned for future releases:
+Important features planned for next major releases:

 * Support of tiff, png, jpeg
 * Folder sharging between users